bitnami/charts/bitnami/redis/README.md

 ## Backup and restore

-Refer to the chart documentation for more information on [backing up and restoring Redis&trade; deployments](https://docs.bitnami.com/kubernetes/infrastructure/redis/administration/backup-restore/).
+Refer to the chart documentation for more information on [backing up and restoring Redis&reg; deployments](https://docs.bitnami.com/kubernetes/infrastructure/redis/administration/backup-restore/).

 ## NetworkPolicy

-To enable network policy for Redis&trade;, install [a networking plugin that implements the Kubernetes NetworkPolicy spec](https://kubernetes.io/docs/tasks/administer-cluster/declare-network-policy#before-you-begin), and set `networkPolicy.enabled` to `true`.
+To enable network policy for Redis&reg;, install [a networking plugin that implements the Kubernetes NetworkPolicy spec](https://kubernetes.io/docs/tasks/administer-cluster/declare-network-policy#before-you-begin), and set `networkPolicy.enabled` to `true`.

-Refer to the chart documenation for more information on [enabling the network policy in Redis&trade; deployments](https://docs.bitnami.com/kubernetes/infrastructure/redis/administration/enable-network-policy/).
+Refer to the chart documenation for more information on [enabling the network policy in Redis&reg; deployments](https://docs.bitnami.com/kubernetes/infrastructure/redis/administration/enable-network-policy/).

 ### Setting Pod's affinity